 By 2000, Shane had turned enough heads that he was hired by veteran car owner Junior Holbrook, a ride that Shane calls his “first paying sprint car job”.
 He competed with the World of Outlaws Gumout Series, winning 10 races over three years.
 In 2004, he joined forces with Scott Chilcutt and Kevin Rudeen, which led to his first full-time season with the World of Outlaws in 2006.

 In 2007, Shane met Paul Silva, a talented team owner and crew chief from California.
 The duo left the idea of “points racing” and started a “true outlaw schedule,” picking and choosing the races they would compete in.
 In August, they took center stage when they won their first of five 360 Knoxville Nationals titles.
 Apart from one season of returning to World of Outlaws competition, Shane and Paul continued to chart their own path and pick up countless wins along the way, as well as two American Sprint Car Series (ASCS) championships.

 In 2013, while driving for several sprint car teams across the country, Shane earned 13 wins, including his fifth 360 Knoxville Nationals.
 In 65 starts, he tallied an impressive 41 top-10 finishes.

-Shane also spends his American “off-season” each year competing for Monte Motorsports in Australia.
-Shane has earned 20 wins on Australian soil, including the prestigious Classic at Sungold Stadium in 2010.
-Shane also led Monte Motorsports to the 2013 World Series Car Owner Championship.
+Shane also spends his American “off-season” each year in Australia and New Zealand.
+Shane has earned 30+ wins on Australian soil, including the prestigious Classic at Sungold Stadium in 2010.
+Shane also led the Monte Motorsports team to the 2013 World Series Car Owner Championship.